 Utilizing tools typically used in our voter education work, we can reach a much broader audience of people who are likely to take action to protect the Sound.
 We are currently using these modeling tools in the coal export campaign and through telephone town halls have educated thousands of people across the state about this issue.
 We will put these same tools to work for Puget Sound.

 - Continue to Build and Strengthen the Volunteer and Intern Program

-One of P4PS’s greatest strengths was its intern and volunteer program and we are looking forward to combining our programs with them and involving even more people to help the Sound.
-Currently, we are excited to be engaging volunteers in preparation for Lobby Day on February 19th.
+One of People For Puget Sound’s greatest strengths was its intern and volunteer program and we are looking forward to combining our programs with them and involving even more people to help the Sound.

-For more information or if you have any questions, please contact program director Kerri Cechovic at 206.631.2607 or email@example.com.
+For more information or if you have any questions, please contact Program Director Mark Powell at 206.631.2611 or email@example.com.